 TRIGGER POINT INJECTIONS

-Trigger point injections are a common procedure used to treat myofascial pain in the back.
+Our pain management center in NJ has extensive experience using trigger point injections to treat myofascial pain in the back.
 Myofascial pain syndrome is a chronic musculoskeletal pain condition in which trigger points develop within muscle and fascia, often resulting in localized pain, restricted motion, and autonomic nervous system dysfunction.
 Trigger points are identified in the knots that form when muscles do not relax.

 WHAT ARE TRIGGER POINT INJECTIONS?